Catchball

 Catchball is simple, but it's not easy

-It's not easy because it requires honest listening with sincere respect for the ideas and concerns of the people responsible for results - and responding by sometimes adjusting the plans based on helpful feedback.
+it requires honest listening with sincere respect for the ideas and concerns of the people responsible for results and responding by sometimes adjusting the plans based on helpful feedback.

-Those aren't skills that are taught or valued in most "traditional" management structures.
+Those aren't skills that are taught or valued in most traditional management structures.

 Catchball is not easy, but it's important